emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    for dynamic voltammetric techniques, the electric potential of the working electrode at which the current is equal to one-half of the peak current
 IUPAC Reference:
    https://doi.org/10.1351/goldbook.H02720
+Comment:
+   The quarter-peak potential, Ep/4, the three-quarter-peak potential, Ep3/4, etc., may be similarly defined.

 .. raw:: html